S. S. Rajamouli

-The 2009 fantasy action film Magadheera was the highest-grossing Telugu film ever at the time of its release.
-His 2012 film Eega won the Most Original Film at the 8th Toronto After Dark Film Festival.
-Baahubali films have received six Saturn Award nominations, with Baahubali 2 winning the Best International Film.
-RRR has received various international accolades including an Academy Award and a Golden Globe Award for the song "Naatu Naatu" which was a global sensation, and a Critics' Choice Movie Award for Best Foreign Language Film.
+The 2009 fantasy action film, Magadheera was the highest-grossing Telugu film ever at the time of its release.
+Eega (2012) won nine awards at the Toronto After Dark Film Festival, including the Most Original Film.
+Baahubali films have received six Saturn Award nominations with Baahubali 2 winning the Best International Film.
+RRR received various international accolades including an Academy Award and a Golden Globe Award for the song "Naatu Naatu", and a Critics' Choice Movie Award for Best Foreign Language Film.

-Many films of Rajamouli are characterized by their epic grandeur, stylized action sequences, unbridled heroism, and larger-than-life characters with historical and mythological references.
+Rajamouli's films are typically characterized by their epic grandeur, stylized action sequences, unbridled heroism and larger-than-life characters with historical and mythological references.
 His films have been noted for their integration of CGI with practical effects.
 With his Baahubali films, he has pioneered the pan-Indian film movement.
 He is also credited for expanding the market of Telugu cinema and South Indian cinema into North India and international markets.